Using Claude/AI to hunt down my eczema trigger

 The plan itself is built on one boring scientific idea: change only one variable at a time, and give the skin a day or three to react before you conclude anything.
 Mark the days I'm on cortisone, because those mask everything.

 Then I moved to Claude Code and we built the tracking app in one evening.
-Plain PHP and SQLite, running on my own NAS, private.
-The thing that makes it actually useful is how much context it captures per day, so a one-to-three-day lag has a chance of showing up:
+Plain PHP and SQLite, running on my own NAS locally.
+The thing that makes it useful is how much context it captures per day, so a one-to-three-day lag has a chance of showing up:

 It exports its data so I can feed it back to Claude to hunt for patterns.
 Build the tool, collect the data, analyze it with AI, refine.